stuartsierra/component/README.md

-The system map provides its own implementation of the Lifecycle protocol which uses this dependency information (stored as metadata on the component) to start the components in the correct order.
+The system map provides its own implementation of the Lifecycle protocol which uses this dependency information (stored as metadata on each component) to start the components in the correct order.

 Before starting each component, the system will `assoc` its dependencies based on the metadata provided by `using`.

-Again using the example above, the ExampleComponent would be started as if by:
+Again using the example above, the ExampleComponent would be started *as if* you did this:

 ```
 (-> example-component